 This is called the Medicaid Monthly Maintenance Needs Allowance, and there is a maximum of $3259.50 during the current calendar year.

-You found your way to this site because you are interested in working with a Staten Island estate planning attorney to put an estate plan in place.
-If you are ready to take the next step, you should join us for one of our upcoming webinars.
+You found your way to this site because you are interested in working with a Staten Island estate planning attorney to put a plan in place.
+If you are ready to take the next step, you should join us for one of our upcoming seminars.

-There is no charge, and you don’t have to go anywhere to participate, so this is a great way to invest some spare time.
-You can see the dates if you visit our webinar page, and when you identify the session that works for you, follow the simple instructions to register.
+There is no charge to join any of our events, so this is a great way to invest some spare time.
+You can see the dates if you visit our seminars page, and when you identify the session that works for you, follow the simple instructions to register.